HanSuhhi/unbound-king/README.md

 <samp>This is also a web game attempt without using Canvas.</smap>

 <samp>I sincerely hope that you can participate in it, players feel the fun of the game, and developers participate in open source development. </smap>

-> Check it out, here’s the readme for the devs.
-If you’re a player, be sure to drop by todo.com!

 ## The project is still under development, the first demo version will appear in the near future